Sendero Luminoso (SL)

-SL has engaged in particularly brutal forms of terrorism, including the indiscriminate use of bombs.
-Almost every institution in Peru has been a target of SL violence.
-It has bombed diplomatic missions of several countries in Peru, including the US Embassy.
-Carries out bombing campaigns and selective assassinations, and attacked US businesses since its inception.
+SL engaged in particularly brutal forms of terrorism, including the indiscriminate use of bombs.
+Almost every institution in Peru was a target of SL violence.
+It bombed diplomatic missions of several countries in Peru, including the US Embassy.
+SL carriee out bombing campaigns and selective assassinations, and attacked US businesses since its inception.

 Between 1996 and 2000, there were several violent incidents in Peru’s jungles, but there was no evidence that these incidents were connected to the activities of the Shining Path or Tupac Amaru.
 Since late 2001, however, there were signs of a resurgence of Shining Path activity.